silaspe/maths/docs/brainstorm.md

 $$ 0 + a = a $$

 $$ 0 + \text{S} (a) : = \text{S} (0 + a) = \text{S} (a) = \text{S} (a) $$

+### set theory 3?

+#### what is a set?

+A set is a collection of things...

+...
+Okay, fine I'll be more specific.
+A set can contain a certain amount of objects, so for example, I could have the set containing this mouse that I'm holding and this chair that I'm sitting on.

+So a set kind of means a collection or a group, but group theory is a [whole other page](https://silaspe.github.io/maths/group_theory.html).

+Note: the elements (that is, the things part of the set, a.k.a. the members of it) are not ordered within a set, and a set having the same element twice doesn't change the set.
+When you ask the question "is this thing part of your set?"
+I can only answer with a yes or a no.

+In other words, sets are only defined by their elements.

+$2300$ Lines.

+As for some notation, the set of all even numbers would be written as $\{ 2, 4, 6, 8 ... \}$, $\{$ number $n: n$ is even $\}$, or $\{x: x$ is a number and is even $\}$.
+(Pronounced "the set containing $2$, $4$, $6$, $8$ and so on", "the set of all numbers $n$ where $n$ is even", and "the set of all $x$ where $x$ is a number, and furthermore, $x$ is even" respectively.)

+Also, the symbol for "$x$ is a member of $S$" where $S$ is a set is $x \in S$.

+But sets can contain more than just things, they can contain other sets.

+But this leads to a paradox: would $\{S:$ not $S \in S \}$ (the set containing only the sets that don't contain themselves) contain itself?
+(P.S. there's [a great video on this](https://www.youtube.com/watch?v=xauCQpnbNAM).)

+Clearly there's a problem with this.
+Let's take a step back.

+#### what is a set, really?